NeuRRoLab/motorlearningapp/README.md

 ![](doc/track_responses.png)

 Once you are happy with the number of responses, and want to stop people from participating, you can disable the experiment by clicking on `Disable` next to the experiment.
 You can also download the participants' data for further processing.
 Three different files per experiment are available: `Raw data`, which contains the timestamp for each keypress in the experiment and could be used for fine detail analysis; `Processed data` aggregates data per trials and gives information about tapping speed and execution time for each one; `Survey data` contains the end survey information across all subjects, which can be used for demographic analyses.
-A subset of the resulting `csv` file for the `Processed data` is shown below, and a description for each column on each file can be seen below as well.
+A subset of an example resulting `csv` file for the `Processed data` is shown below.
+The description for each table header, for all three files, can be found in section [Result files](#result-files).

 | experiment_code | subject_code     | block_id | block_sequence | trial_id | correct_trial | accumulated_correct_trials | execution_time_ms | tapping_speed_mean | tapping_speed_extra_keypress |
 | --------------- | ---------------- | -------- | -------------- | -------- | ------------- | -------------------------- | ----------------- | ------------------ | ---------------------------- |